 \section{Abstract}

 We study the behavior of zero-sets of the double zeta-function $\zeta_2(s_1,s_2)$ (and also of more general multiple zeta-function $\zeta_r(s_1,\ldots,s_r)$).
 In our former paper we studied the case $s_1=s_2$, but in the present paper we consider the more general two variable situation.
-We carry out numerical computations in order to trace the behavior of zero-sets.
-We observe that some zero-sets approach the points with $s_2=0$, while other zero-sets approach the points which are solutions of $\zeta(s_2)=1$.
-We give a theoretical proof of the latter fact, in the general $r$-fold setting.
+We carry out numerical computations in order to trace the behavior of zero-sets of $\zeta_2(s_1,s_2)$.
+We observe that some zero-sets approach the points $(s_1,s_2)$ with $s_2=0$, while other zero-sets approach the points $(s_1,s_2)$, where $s_2$ are solutions of $\zeta(s_2)=1$.
+In the former case, when $s_2$ tends to $0$, we observe that $\Im s_1$ becomes close to the imaginary part of a non-trivial zero of the Riemann zeta-function.
+In the latter case we give a theoretical proof, in the general $r$-fold setting.